 ACKNOWLEDGEMENT Written expression of gratitude for gift or service.
 Formal documentation of a completed gift.
 AD HOC COMMITTEE ••••• A committee formed for a specific task or objective and dissolved upon completion of the specific task or objective.
-ANNUAL GIVING Annually repeating gift programs seeking funds on an annual and recurring basis from the broad constituency of the institution.
-ASSOCIATE VICE PRESIDENT FOR DEVELOPMENT The university employee, who reports to the Vice President of Institutional Advancement, responsible for management and oversight of fundraising and development operations.
-Abbreviated as AVP.
+ANNUAL GIVING ••••• Annually repeating gift programs seeking funds on an annual and recurring basis from the broad constituency of the institution.
 BENCHMARK The long-term benchmark is the actual investment objective of the Foundation, currently represented by CPI plus 5.5%. ••••• The policy benchmark is a diversified benchmark that reflects the underlying exposures of the investment portfolio.
 This is the benchmark to which the Foundation will be managed.
 Over time, the policy benchmark should show the benefit of diversification versus the Traditional Benchmark.
 The current policy benchmark is the weighted average of the underlying target asset class exposures as noted above.
 The traditional benchmark is a commonly used benchmark that gives a general classification of the risk/return profile of the portfolio.
 The actual portfolio and policy benchmark may deviate from this benchmark over shorter periods of time.
 The current traditional benchmark is 75% S&P 500 / 25% Barclays Aggregate Index.
-BENEFACTOR • • • • • • • • • • • • • • • • • • • • One who makes a major gift to an institution or agency.
-BENEFICIARY An individual or organization that receives an interest in property or funds from an estate or a contract such as a life insurance policy or employee benefit plan.
+BENEFACTOR • • • • • • • One who makes a major gift to an institution or agency.
+BENEFICIARY ••••• An individual or organization that receives an interest in property or funds from an estate or a contract such as a life insurance policy or employee benefit plan.
 BEQUEST A transfer of property such as cash, securities and tangible property through a will or trust.
 BOARD EMERITUS DIRECTORS ••••• Honorary positions on the Board which may be offered to Directors who have completed three terms on the Board and who may serve until resignation or until removal by a majority vote of the Board.
 Emeritus Directors may attend all regular meetings and committee meetings but may not vote.
-CALL CENTER The facility, operated by the ISUF, which conducts solicitation calls, year-round.
-The Call Center is staffed by ISU students which use specialized software to systematically reach all constituents in the database.
-The student callers also update constituent records, process credit card gifts and thank donors and prospects.
 CAMPAIGN An organized effort to raise funds for a specific project.
+CAPITAL CAMPAIGN ••••• A campaign to raise funds to finance major projects and/or programs such as the acquisition of property or equipment, construction and/or renovation of facilities.
+Capital Campaigns depend upon leadership giving and major giving in order to achieve goals.
+CASE Carefully prepared reasons why a charitable institution merits support, including its resources, its potential for greater or enhanced service, its needs and its future plans.
+CASE STATEMENT A written document presenting the case for support to potential donors.

-The policies contained in the ISUF Policy manual contain all amendments, if any, made to them through the October 11, 2019 Board of Director's meeting.
+The policies contained in the ISUF Policy manual contain all amendments, if any, made to them through the October 21, 2022 Board of Directors meeting.